jorge-gonzalez-hernandez/COMP3005ProjectV2/README.md

 	- Member can view if they have any outstanding fees with viewOutstandingFees(), if they want to pay it, call payBill(billID);
 	- equipment maintenance update for the admin staff to update when the equipment was maintained

+You can view the project code under Implementation in Main.java

 Youtube: https://youtu.be/qwR-NiDLy28